qdread/foodwasteinterventions/README.md

 The code in the folders `1_uncertaintyanalysis` and `2_vis` was successfully tested in R 4.0.1 on Windows and R 4.0.2 on Linux.

+## Note about input-output model

+This repository contains the code needed to reformat the 2012 Bureau of Economic Analysis input-output tables to use the same coding schema as the 2007 tables so that they are compatible with the USEEIO environmentally extended input-output model.
+However, it does not include the model build scripts and satellite tables needed to calculate the environmental impacts per dollar output of each of the BEA industries.
+Those precalculated values are included in the repository.
+Other than that, all the analysis presented in the manuscript can be reproduced directly from the raw data included here.

 This Readme last modified by QDR, 17 September 2020